How Long is the Great Wall?

 Top Tours with Great Wall Travel:

-4 and 3 Days Beijing Tour: join our group to visit Badaling, Tiananmen Square, Forbidden City...
+4 Days Beijing Tour: join our group to visit Badaling, Tiananmen Square, Forbidden City...